 Today's Xilinx FPGAs contain many more resources than basic, LUT, CLB, IOB, and routing.
 The FPGAs are now being used to implement much more complex digital circuits compared to glue logic when they were invented.
 Some complex architectural resources, such as clocking, must be configured and instantiated instead of inferred.
-There are also commonly used complex circuits, such as the Reed-Solomon decoder are provided by the tools so that a designer does not have to "reinvent the wheel."
-This lab introduces the Architectural Wizard and the CORE Generator tools available through the IP Catalog.
+There are also commonly used complex circuits, such as the Reed-Solomon decoder and tools so that a designer does not have to "reinvent the wheel" and develop the basic features on their own.
+This lab introduces architectural wizard and CORE Generator tools available through the IP Catalog.
 Please refer to the PlanAhead tutorial on how to use the PlanAhead tool for creating projects and verifying digital circuits.